 a) What makes human beings love life inspite of troubles and sufferings?
 No doubt, that there are things in life that cause suffering and pain like despondence, death of noble people, gloomy days and over darkened ways.
-It is at such times, that objects of beauty, some noble deeds, some powerful b) Which objects of nature does Keats mention as sources of joy in his poem, 'A Thing Of Beauty'
+It is at such times, that objects of beauty, some noble deeds, some powerful narratives remove our tension and sadness and we learn to love life.

+b) Which objects of nature does Keats mention as sources of joy in his poem, 'A Thing Of Beauty'